MARKET REPORT

 In addition, MITMA (Ministerio de Transportes y Movilidad Sostenible) is good for a more local breakdown by province and municipality and published quarterly.
 However, they do not count by nationality, foreign buyers are counted as a block divided not by where they come from but by whether they are resident or non resident.

 In my view, stats from the Property Registries can be ignored as they count when a property is inscribed in the registry, not when it completed in front of the notary and inscriptions may be weeks or even months after completions.
-At the end of 2024 clients of The Property Finders purchased a property owned by an Spanish Limited Company and getting it inscribed in the Land Registry after it had been taken out of company ownership took two months.
-So, if a property purchase takes place in front of a notary in August but doesn’t get registered until October, is that a statistic that belongs in August, which is when the notary would count it, or October, which is when it would show up in the land registry, is it a Q3 transaction or Q4?
+At the end of 2024 clients of The Property Finders purchased a property owned by a Spanish Limited Company and getting it inscribed in the Land Registry after it had been taken out of company ownership took two months.
+So, if a property purchase takes place in front of a notary in August but doesn’t get registered until October, is that a statistic that belongs in August, which is when the notary would count it, or October, which is when it would show up in the land registry.
+Is it a Q3 transaction or Q4?
 As a result of these discrepancies, the Notaries and Property Registry statistics always differ and not by a little.
-They are usually out of sync by between 20% - 25%.
+They are usually out of sync by 25%+.

-I update this report regularly throughout the year and I also blog and post on social media with news and views so do make sure to follow us.
+I update this report regularly throughout the year and I also blog and post the latest news from the Spanish property market on social media so do make sure to follow us.
 To understand where the property market now is it helps to know where it’s come from so I’ll start with a brief resumé.

 The Notaries are my preferred source for a straightforward count of transactions numbers, with breakdowns by nationality, autonomous regions and prices per square metre.
 In addition, MITMA is good for a more local breakdown by province and municipality.